WHAT TO DO IN NEW ZEALAND – EPIC ACTIVITIES

 Recommended by Scott from International Hotdish

-If you need a moment to get away from the traffic and hustle of the city, you must visit the Botanic Garden.
+If you need a moment to get away from the city’s traffic and hustle, you must visit the Botanic Garden.
 It is massive and contains gorgeous rose gardens.
 And if you’re looking to double up on your green zone experience, walk along the Avon River and see the memorial to those who perished in the earthquake.
 Both parks are right in the CBD.

 Recommended by Bren from Bren in the Road

-New Zealand has some of the most amazing coastlines in the world, which makes this place a mini heaven for surfers.
+New Zealand has some of the most amazing coastlines in the world, making this place a mini heaven for surfers.
 There are all types of swells and breaks, and even some of the best beaches are uncrowded or even empty on some days.

 Do you have more tips for things to do in New Zealand?
 Let us know about the best places to visit in New Zealand and share your recommendations with us.